PlymouthPsychology/pears/source/new-understanding.rst

 	Relaxation, reducing anxiety, and positive expectations, are recommended by NICE and pain experts as part of the standard treatment following surgery.

-Pears is designed to explain why these techniques work, and make these techniques easy to use in hospital or at home.
+Pears is designed to explain why these techniques work, and make them easy to use in hospital or at home.
 You can use this guide to get started now:

 - :ref:`Find out about how pain works <howpainworks>`, or
 - :ref:`Learn how to reduce your pain after surgery <reduce-pain>`.